 Thanks to the developer-friendly web console provided by KubeSphere, we can easily monitor the resource consumption range from infrastructure to applications.
 Hence, we've been running merchant platform of ZaloPay on KubeSphere very steadily for half a year.
 KubeSphere also offers a portfolio which integrates and packages the cloud native stack, and provides out-of-box application lifecycle management, monitoring, logging, multi-tenancy, alerting and notification.
 As each feature and component is pluggable, we can enable them based on our needs.

-Feature-rich and pluggable
+Feature-rich and Pluggable

 How We Implement DevOps

-We implement the CI/CD pipeline as a typical and straightforward way, running the merchant platform in ZaloPay.
+We implement the CI/CD pipeline in a typical and straightforward way, running the merchant platform in ZaloPay.
 As you can see from the figure below, we run CI/CD pipeline using KubeSphere, stitching GitLab, SonarQube, Docker, Kubernetes, and docker registry.
 In the first stage, the pipeline will initialize some necessary environments for the entire pipeline.
 Next, the pipeline will pull the source code from Gitlab by using the environment conditions (like checkout branch, deploy env, tag version).
 In the third stage, it will build the Golang project and trigger SonarQube to analyze the source code and check the quality.
 If there is nothing special or significant issue in the code, the pipeline will jump to next stage.

 Code Quality in SonarQube